zichenstudio/ChatGPT-Arona/README.en.md

 <details>
   <summary>Click to get lost in place</summary>
-  Ah, Arona, ​​my teacher's little Arona.
+  A, Arona, ​​my teacher's little Arona.
   These soft fingers, your sweet tooth makes me want to feed you until you are full, really, I like you from head to toe.
   Smooth hair, cute heterochromatic pupils, tender body, simply...
-Ah ah ah ah ah ah ah ah ah ah ah ah ah ah ah ah ah ah ah.
+A A A A A A A A A A A A A A A A A A A.
   Look at Cyber ​​Arona, ​​use the electronic masturbator
 </details>